 I certify my understanding that the Protected Materials are provided to me pursuant to the terms and restrictions of the Protective Order in this docket and that I have received a copy of it and have read the Protective Order and agree to be bound by it.
-I understand that the contents of the Protected Materials, any notes, memoranda, or any other form of information regarding or derived from the Protected Materials shall not be disclosed to anyone other than in accordance with the Protective Order and unless I am an employee of the Commission or OPC shall be used only for the purpose of the proceeding in Docket No. 46670.
+I understand that the contents of the Protected Materials, any notes, memoranda, or any other form of information regarding or derived from the Protected Materials must not be disclosed to anyone other than in accordance with the Protective Order and unless I am an employee of the Commission or OPC will be used only for the purpose of the proceeding in Docket No. 49009.
 I acknowledge that the obligations imposed by this certification are pursuant to such Protective Order.
-Provided, however, if the information contained in the Protected Materials is obtained from independent public sources, the understanding stated here shall not apply.
+Provided, however, if the information contained in the Protected Materials is obtained from independent public sources, the understanding stated here will not apply.

-Signature Signature

-Party Represented
+Signature Party Represented

-Printed Name
+Printed Name Date

-Date

-I certify that I am eligible to have access to Highly Sensitive Protected Material under the terms of the Protective Order in this docket.
+I certify that I am eligible terms of the Protective Order in the to have access to Highly Sensitive Protected Material under the his docket.

-Signature

-Party Represented
+Signature Party Represented